 Articles are the main building blocks of our knowledge base.
 Each article should cover a specific issue or talking point.

-Continuing with the same example, the Integrations category discussed above contains articles dedicated to specific apps or services that our customers might choose to link with their Help Scout account.
+Continuing with the same example, the Productivity category discussed above contains articles dedicated to specific Help Scout features that can help teams work more efficiently.

-Having each integration discussed in a separate article makes it easier for people to find the right information when browsing through categories and searching the site.
+Having each feature discussed in a separate article makes it easier for people to find the right information when browsing through categories and searching the site.

 Search